JasonK94/cursor_configs/context.md

 3.  **Keep a Changelog**: The `CHANGELOG.md` file must be kept in the format defined by [Keep a Changelog](https://keepachangelog.com/).

+4.  **PowerShell Command Chaining**: Do not chain commands using `&&` in `run_terminal_cmd` when the shell is PowerShell.
+Execute commands one by one to avoid parsing errors.
+This is a critical environmental constraint.

 This is the Single Source of Truth for any AI assistant working on the `cursor_configs` repository itself.
 The base template for this file's structure can be found in `templates/context.md.template`.